 Next is your sleeping outfit while backpacking

 Pack one outfit that is designated for keeping you warm and dry at night.
 So, you’ll have two outfits total, one for day time hiking and one for sleeping.
-Your hiking clothes might possibly get soaked during the day in a rainstorm, which is fine – as long as you have a pair of dry clothes to change into at night to sleep in.
+Your hiking clothes might possibly get soaked during the day in a rainstorm, which is fine – as long as you have a pair of dry clothes to change into at night to sleep in or wear to warm up in case of an emergency.

-A note about underwear, only because this also came up with my friend as she was preparing for her backpacking trip.
-She asked how many pairs of underwear I would take for a 4 day trip?
+A side note about underwear, only because this also came up with my friend as she was preparing for her backpacking trip.
+She asked how many pairs of underwear I would take for a 4-day trip?

 I kinda thought for a second that she was fishing for my blessing for her to pack 4 pairs of underwear – which was not going to happen.
 Brace yourself, especially if you’re brand new to backpacking, I would only pack two pairs of underwear.
 You wear one, then rinse out the other and hang it from your pack or tent at night to dry, then swap them.
 Wear the rinsed pair the next day, and rinse out the dirty pair and repeat.
-OR on my long distance hike, in the summer heat, I had to go commando and that worked out soooooo much better for me.
+OR on my long-distance hike, in the summer heat, I went commando and that worked out soooooo much better for me.

 Extra hiking clothes to bring